February 14, 2025

 The fact that it’s free (or low-cost for pfSense+ and Netgate appliances) makes it an attractive option for organizations looking to cut costs without sacrificing security.
 It works incredibly well for businesses, home labs, and small offices.

 That said, there are some drawbacks.
-The learning curve can be steep, especially for users who aren’t comfortable with networking concepts.
-As someone who is definitely not a network engineer, I ran into some challenges getting it up and running.
+The learning curve can be steep, especially for G2 users uncomfortable with networking concepts.
+Reviewers mentioned some challenges getting it up and running.
+Also, updating pfSense isn’t always smooth.
+I noticed quite a few reviews that noted some updates occasionally brick devices, requiring a full reinstall and restore from backup.

 Despite these drawbacks, pfSense stands out for its flexibility, cost-effectiveness, and sheer power.
 If you’re comfortable with networking and want full control over your firewall without the restrictions of proprietary systems, pfSense is one of the best choices available.